-There are elections taking place all over the world right now, which always makes me think about the political systems we live under.
+I often think about the political systems we live under.
 There are a lot.
 And I do not intend to go into all of them here.
 Instead, I am going to have a look at the two heavyweights which tend to dominate the discussion: Capitalism and Communism.

-There are only 5 functioning communist states left in the world: Cuba, China, Laos, North Korea and Vietnam.
+Cuba, China, Laos, North Korea and Vietnam.
 All the others have changed course for one reason or another.
 Wikipedia lists 30 countries that used to communist and includes most of the republics of the USSR (and the five above).

 People like to point to this erosion as proof of the idea that communism has failed and that it did not work, does not work and will not work.
 I think this is an over-reaction.
 Many, many states, particularly in Europe, still practise democratic forms of socialism where the state looks after the citizens with some form of social net and may even intervene in business.